 - These healing ministries unwittingly breed contempt for those without enough “faith” to be healed.
 The sick and hurting people feel pressure to at least show some improvement so they don’t let the healers down or give “evidence” of a lack of faith.
 Then groups like Bethel chalk up those improvements (not even full healings) as miracles.

 - John Piper acknowledged that one charismatic leader was completely wrong about multiple prophecies about him, but then was impressed when the guy got one right about someone else.
 But the prophecy was about a guy who was nervous about whether a visa was going to come through.
 How do people like Piper forget about Satan and his demons?!
 The man’s visa issues were easily known to the demons, and the “prophet” got one right.
 So what?
 But Piper et al have let the charismatics’ redefinition of a prophet stand, so they can’t be dismissed even when they get loads of prophesies wrong.
+It is hard to believe they can get such a simple thing so wrong.

 - If the gifts have really continued, why would the charismatics have to argue for their position and not just show us with legitimate signs and wonders?